 The City of Toronto’s old water main infrastructure means that many of us living in houses built before 1950 are drinking water that has unacceptable amounts of lead in it.

 Is lead in your drinking water bad?

 Yes!
 Lead is connected to various developmental health problems, particularly in children whose brains are still growing.
 Toronto Public health states that adults and children over six years old are not likely to be affected by the amount of lead in drinking water.

-How do I know if there is lead in my water?
+How do I know if there is lead in my Toronto water?

 If your home was built before the mid 1950’s and has not been upgraded, the city assumes your service connection is lead.
 If you live in one of these homes, you can have your water tested for free.
-You can pick up a test kit and instructions at one of the Toronto Public Health offices.
-The downtown office we use is at 44 Victoria Street, 18th Floor.
-The process is simple: you take a sample of the water in your home and drop it back off at a public health office.
+Here’s how to do get your water tested:

 Note that if you live in an apartment or condo with more than 3 floors, your pipes are not lead, no matter how old the building.